Pearson-Higher-Ed/elements/docs/elements/inputs.md

 ## Inputs - Basic (single line - focus)

 This is just showing that, on focus, the label should turn blue.
-This needs JavaScript to do so is not naturally included in Elements css.
+This needs JavaScript to show, and is not naturally included in Elements css.

 {{#demo}}
   <label class="pe-textLabelInput__label--label_focus" for="anotherInput">Label</label>